Where To Eat Omakase In Philly guide image

 OpenTable logo

 Zama is packed every night of the week, so you can sit in the back at the wooden sushi bar and speak at Citizens Bank Park-volume levels and nobody would blink.
 The Rittenhouse restaurant has two chef’s tasting menu options—one for $65 and one for $100.
-Both are seven courses and come with must-haves, like the Alaskan king crab oshizushi and toro with a red-yuzu pepper.
-But the pricier menu includes things like juicy torched wagyu that seems like it was crafted especially for you, even when 10 other people are eating the same exact thing.
+Both are seven courses and come with hits like Alaskan king crab oshizushi and toro with a red-yuzu pepper.
+But the pricier menu includes fancier things like juicy, torched wagyu.

-An evening at Old City’s Umami Steak and Sushi bar feels more like a speakeasy in Osaka than a restaurant on Walnut Street.
-First, there’s the setting.
-To get to the sushi bar, you have to walk downstairs, past the grand piano and rowdy dining room.
-And then there’s the atmosphere—K-pop coming out of the speakers while strangers dance.
-But it’s the omakase menus—$150 and $180—that are the real life of the party.
-You’ll have a night of Japanese mackerel topped with scallion and ginger, a toro tartare bowl with a flower-shaped cucumber, and peppery wagyu beef (if you get the more expensive option).
-It’s also the only place in town where the chef will sneak you a piece of uni while you hear a mashup between Black Pink and whatever the sake-fueled guy from Happy Hour is playing on the piano.
+To get to this Old City sushi bar, you have to walk downstairs, past the grand piano and rowdy dining room.
+K-pop blasts from the speakers while strangers dance.
+But it’s the omakase menus—which cost $150 and $180—that are the real life of the party.
+You’ll eat Japanese mackerel topped with scallion and ginger, a toro tartare bowl with a flower-shaped cucumber, and peppery wagyu beef (if you get the more expensive option).
+The chef might even sneak you some uni while you hear a mashup between Black Pink and whatever the sake-fueled guy from Happy Hour is playing on the piano.

 Chase Sapphire Card Ad